parseb/walllaw/README.md

 #### Economic Resilience

-There's a set of beliefs and assumptions that grounds the security model of fungido.
+There's a set of beliefs and assumptions that grounds the security model of walllaw.
 Among those is that "DAOs are for uncommon shared interests".
 As such, DAO governance, participating in it, is not for profit but for the advancement of said shared interest.
 It follows that it not only can but also logically should operate at a loss.
-In fungido there is no direct economic benefit for purely formal participation.
+In walllaw there is no direct economic benefit for purely formal participation.
 Quite the contrary.

 While capital deposits do increase one's swaying power, they do so at economic cost due to inflation.
 You not only get let’s say, .9 of same token value, but also likely provide an advantageous exit opportunity for others given that any new deposit is a deflationary event.
 Governance costs and one ought to participate in governance only if they believe their input is valuable to the extent they are willing to sacrifice economic value to make themselves heard.
 And that should by no means be controversial.
 There is a cost to you reading this as there is a cost to keeping up with interminable chains of opinions and proposals.
 Governance is for those that care enough to accept some economic downside for the future progress to be brought upon the collective through their input.
 For all others, holding the token should be good enough.